The Core Ministry Team

 - Rev Charles Fraser – Team SSM, lead minister in Great Eversden and Little Eversden

 - Rev Rebecca Gilbert – Team Vicar, lead minister in Barton, Coton, Harlton and Haslingfield, and for youth

-- Vacancy – Team Vicar, lead minister in Comberton, Caldecote and Toft (LEP)
+- Rev David Newton – Team Vicar, lead minister in Comberton, Caldecote and Toft (LEP)